gcapes/instructor-training-slides/08-motivation.md

 # Exercise
 The UK Home Office has put together a set of posters of dos and don’ts for making visual and web-based materials more accessible for different populations.
-Take a look at one of [these posters](https://github.com/UKHomeOffice/posters/blob/master/accessibility/dos-donts/posters_en-UK/accessibility-posters-set.pdf) and put one thing you’ve learned in the Etherpad.
+Take a look at one of [these posters](https://github.com/UKHomeOffice/posters/blob/master/accessibility/dos-donts/posters_en-UK/accessibility-posters-set.pdf) and put one thing you’ve learned in the shared document.

 This exercise should take about 5 minutes.